pygamelib/pygamelib/README.md

 # pygamelib
 A (not so) small library for terminal based game development.

+## Preemptive warning

+Between version 1.1.1 and 1.2.0 the library was renamed from hac-game-lib to pygamelib and reworked to its core.
+So even though all the objects remains API compatible across versions, there is a bit of renaming to do in the imports.

 ## Introduction

 Historically, this library is used as a base to teach coding to kids from 6 to 15.